 The SND tradition of education is a proven way to combat poverty.
 More than 100 sisters work in schools and parishes as teachers, tutors and administrators.
 To assure the future vitality of our educational institutions, we continue to lead the National Education Office and partner with skilled lay persons in the planning and oversight of the schools.
 Learn more

 In 1949 our Cleveland sisters were impelled by a missionary spirit to share God’s love in India, through education and healthcare.
-Then in 1992 our Indian sisters began a mission in Tanzania, Africa; and in 2008 several sisters from our Chardon province became missionaries in Nicaragua, Central America.
+Then in 1992 our Indian sisters began a mission in Tanzania, Africa.
 Daily thousands of lives are touched by our Notre Dame missionaries.

-Sisters of Notre Dame throughout the world are committed to justice, peace and integrity of creation (JPIC).
+Sisters of Notre Dame throughout the world are committed to Justice, Peace and Integrity of Creation (JPIC).
 The Chardon province has an active JPIC committee.
-Its coordinator, Sr. M. Kathleen Ryan, SND, writes a weekly blog called Living Justly to raise awareness about these issues.
+Sisters write a blog called Living Justly to raise awareness about these issues.

 When you support us, you serve God by helping us serve those who need us most.
 You show an act of love, one that multiplies as it spreads.
 You change lives, educate others, feed the hungry, shelter the homeless, comfort the grieving, care for the sick and help those to find their way back to God.
 Lastly, you help us the Sisters of Notre Dame.